Khuza1ma/squbit/README.md

 * **Cubit State Management:** Leverages Cubit for efficient state management, ensuring a clean separation of concerns and simplified state handling.
 * **Sqflite Database Integration:** Employs Sqflite, a lightweight and robust database library, to store and retrieve data persistently within the app.
-* **Practice-Oriented Structure:** Designed with the goal of providing a hands-on learning experience for Cubit and Sqflite.
-Feel free to modify, expand, and experiment with the code to solidify your understanding.
+* **Practice-Oriented Structure:** Designed with the goal of doing a hands-on learning experience for Cubit and Sqflite.

 **Getting Started:**